opensearch-project/documentation-website/_api-reference/document-apis/get-documents.md

 However, you can specify a preference to influence the replica selection.
 The preference can be set to one of the following values:

-- `_local`: The operation will try to execute on a locally allocated shard replica, if possible.
+- `_local`: The operation tries to execute on a locally allocated shard replica, if possible.
 This can improve performance by reducing network overhead.
-- Custom (string) value: Specifying a custom string value ensures that requests with the same value will be routed to the same set of shards.
+- Custom (string) value: Specifying a custom string value ensures that requests with the same value are routed to the same set of shards.
 This consistency can be beneficial when dealing with shards in different refresh states, as it prevents "jumping values" that may occur when hitting shards with varying data visibility.
 A common practice is to use a web session ID or a user name as the custom value.

 ### Refresh